Tulane Essay Guide

 What are Tulane’s supplemental essays?

-The Tulane essay for the 2024-2025 application cycle is posted on the Common App site.
+You can find the Tulane essay prompt on the Common App site.
 The Tulane supplemental essay is an essay that may seem familiar to you depending on where you’re at in your college application journey.
 Let’s take a look at the prompt:

 Describe why you are interested in joining the Tulane community.
 Consider your experiences, talents, and values to illustrate what you would contribute to the Tulane community if admitted.